It’s a Wonderful Life (1946)

 The Muppet Christmas Carol (1992)

 With a century of Ebenezer Scrooges grumping around the film history books, it’s Michael Caine’s presentation, overshadowing and yapping at Jim Henson’s honest, felt gathering, that feels the most undying, the most Christmas.
 Strung together by The Muppet Movie musician Paul Williams’ unique tunes, and given meta-intelligence by Gonzo (as Charles Dickens) portrayal, The Muppet Christmas Carol recharges the Victorian exemplary with a fancy feeling of marvel.
 The effervescent Ghost of Christmas Present merits a spot on the Christmas tree.
 Kermit, in period strings, comes nearest to spicing up E. H. Shepard’s Wind in the Willows outlines.
+In one scene we even see baby Kermit dressed into organic baby pajamas.
 Warm, clever, and great, The Muppet Christmas Carol is a demonstration of Jim Henson’s accomplishments—in a real sense, as his child Brian coordinated the film not long after Henson’s passing, and committed it to his late dad.

 The Apartment (1960)